 Anyone who pays attention to the media has heard the alarming reports about student debt.
-In the United States student loans total $870 billion which now exceeds the total credit card balance.
+In the United States student loan debt is about $1.7 trillion which exceeds the total credit card balance.
 Scary numbers.
 You would expect the question, “How much should I borrow for college?” to be the question that all students and their families are asking.
 But I don’t’ think that’s actually the case.
+Let me explain why.

 There are two basic problems with student loans today.